Lady Anne Hamilton (1766–1846)

-Lady Anne Hamilton (16 March 1766 – 10 October 1846) was a courtier and writer, and friend of the uncrowned British Queen Caroline of Brunswick.
+Lady Anne Hamilton (16 March 1766 – 10 October 1846) was a courtier and writer, and friend of the British queen Caroline of Brunswick.

 Life

 Lady Anne Hamilton was born in 1766.
 She was the daughter of Archibald Hamilton, 9th Duke of Hamilton.

 She became a lady-in-waiting to Caroline of Brunswick, Princess of Wales and estranged wife of the Prince Regent, replacing Hester Lisle in 1812.
 She held this post until the following year, when the Princess went into voluntary exile in Italy.

 Lady Anne had radical sensibilities and on the Prince succeeding as George IV on 29 January 1820, repeatedly urged Caroline to return and claim her position as Queen Consort of Great Britain.
 She and radicals such as Henry Brougham and William Cobbett saw the Queen as a focus for the reformist Whig opposition.
 She crossed to France to meet Caroline at St. Omer, and with Alderman Matthew Wood, a radical former Lord Mayor of London, escorted her back to the capital.
 She resumed her position in Caroline's household, accompanying her to her trial for adultery in the House of Lords in August 1820, and remaining almost her sole supporter among ladies of consequence until her acquittal.
 When Caroline sought admittance to the Coronation in Westminster Abbey to take her rightful place beside George on 19 July 1821, Lady Anne Hamilton and Lady Hood were her two ladies-in-waiting.
 Being debarred and humiliated broke Caroline's spirit, and Hamilton was with her until her death on 7 August 1821 and her burial in Brunswick later that month.